 Written by: Brielle Gundersen of Breezy Bakes

-And now what have I been craving for the past two weeks?
+What have I been craving for the past two weeks?
 Oatmeal raisin cookies.
 Like.
 Every.
 Day.

-So it wasn’t any shocker that when it came time to make another goodie I chose to whip up some of these gluten free Oatmeal Raisin Cookie Bars.
+So it wasn’t any shocker that when it came time to make another goodie I chose to whip up some of these gluten-free Oatmeal Raisin Cookie Bars.

 I was not disappointed.

-These easy peasy oatmeal bars are soft, chewy, ooey, gooey and filled with cinnamon vanilla flavor.
+These easy peasy oatmeal cookie bars are soft, chewy, ooey, gooey and filled with cinnamon vanilla flavor.
 I love that this recipe requires no scooping and you can bake the dough all at once rather than having to sit there glued to the oven, waiting for batch after batch of cookies to bake.

 So the next time you are craving a treat but you don’t hardly want to lift a finger, these bars are definitely for you.
 And I wouldn’t be surprised if you eat the entire pan yourself.